sammatime22/MatchaDB/README.md

 2020/12/29 - Implemented updateData, as well as new portions of meetsQueryRequirements

 2020/12/30 - Created new query types for each request opertion type

+2020/01/04 - Re-implemented searchForData as well as an "All Tables" lookup

 **System Requirements**